RedyChee/Data-Science-R-Basics/Section 4 : Programming Basics.md

 }
 ```

-## example of defining a function to compute the average of a vector x
+## Example of defining a function to compute the average of a vector x
 ```
 avg <- function(x){
   s <- sum(x)